Skip to content

 • A record-only evidence issuance service

-• Deterministic PASS/FAIL evaluation of submitted artifacts
+• Deterministic PASS/FAIL evaluation of submitted artifacts under a defined ruleset, schema version, adapter profile, and validation version

 • Signed, forwardable verification kits with offline verification support